 - Plush exterior and interior

 - Low running costs

 Want to know more about electric cars or other AFVs?

 If you would like to learn more about electric cars, we can highly recommend reading our definitive guide to electric cars.
 In this comprehensive article, we cover charging, Government grants, battery range, costs and more!
 It’s well worth a read.

 Not ready to make the full switch to electric?
 Read our guide to the best hybrid cars.

 Worried about diesel?
-Try our guide to diesel cars and the toxin tax.
+Try our guide to buying or selling a diesel car.

 Just want an SUV?
 Check out the best SUVs on the UK market.